 The hydraulic leveling system was filled with Dexron/Mercon transmission fluid during production.
-Periodically check the fluid levels in the leveling system.
-The reservoir level should remain at 3/4 full when the jacks are retracted.
+Periodically check the fluid levels in the leveling system when using the breather cap/dipstick.
+Remove any debris from the dipstick before reinserting it into the reservoir.
+The reservoir level should remain between the oil level grooves when the jacks are retracted.
 Add fluid as needed.
-Change the fluid if debris or water enters the reservoir.
+Change the fluid if it becomes contaminated.